-While Portugal has a high-quality public healthcare system, there’s also a thriving private offering.
-Here’s how you and your family could benefit when you make the move.
+While Portugal has high-quality public healthcare, there’s a thriving private service too.
+Whether you can move here before or after the transition period, you can be confident when you make the move.

 Portugal’s state healthcare system is very similar to the NHS in the UK.
 The system has a great reputation generally, but sometimes suffers from a lack of funding and inconsistency in services from area to area.
 One key difference is that a part-payment system is in operation in Portugal to help with funding, so most people must pay nominal fees (usually just a few euros) for GP visits and a little more for X-rays and scans.
 You can read more about Portuguese healthcare here.

 Portugal’s private medical facilities aren’t cheap, but they’re nowhere near as expensive as in the US or Northern Europe.

 Despite the fact that the health service exists and most people are covered by it (including most expats from elsewhere in the EU), many expats and locals make at least some use of the numerous private facilities dotted all over the country.
 These range from small private GP surgeries to test clinics and fully-fledged private hospitals.

 So how do these facilities thrive in a country with a respectable public healthcare system?
 Here’s what you need to know: